Provider Referral Partner Notification

 - The Idaho Department of Health and Welfare provides funding to help supplement Partner Services staffing and activities in all seven of the state's local public health districts.
 Disease Intervention Specialists work with people who test positive to collect contact information for partners and then locate and inform the partner of his/her potential exposure.
 Specialists then provide counseling to partners on reducing HIV risk behaviors and refer the partner to an appropriate location for testing.

 - New York State Department of Health Partner Services program serves urban and rural areas of New York.
-Healthcare providers who identify new cases of HIV and other sexually transmitted infections connect the patient with Partner Services.
-Partner Services will then help the patient make a notification plan for each partner and will assist with notification if the patient prefers to remain anonymous.
+Healthcare providers who identify new cases of HIV and other sexually transmitted infections connect people with Partner Services.
+Partner Services will then help make a notification plan for each partner and will assist with notification if the person prefers to remain anonymous.
 The Partner Services Specialist can then assist partners in accessing HIV testing and counseling.

 Considerations for Implementation